HOW WE CAN HELP

-Visit the Centre to find out about all our services and other local and national services which may be of use to you, such as talking books and newspapers.
+To find out about all our services, plus other local and national services which may be of use to you, such as talking books or talking newspapers, please call 01702 342131.

 EQUIPMENT LOAN SCHEME AND

-The service is free of charge but in order to be considered for the scheme, we ask that you visit the Centre and try the various equipment available first.
-We do also have some second hand items for sale in our Centre such as magnifiers and large button phones.
+The service is free of charge but in order to be considered for the scheme, we ask that you call us for full details and book an appointment to visit the Centre to try the equipment we have available first.
+Please call on 01702 342131.

 60 minutes of local news sent to your home every week and it’s FREE.
 There are 3 different talking newspapers which cover 3 different areas including; Southend, Wickford and Rayleigh, Rochford and Castle Point.